folkswhocode/awesome-diversity/README.md

 - [Bridge Troll](https://www.bridgetroll.org/) - Events organized by volunteers to empower people with technology.
 - [Code 2040](http://www.code2040.org/) - Through a variety of programs and fellowships, Code2040 is a great initiative creating opportunities in tech for Black and Latinx talent.
 - [Codebar](https://codebar.io/) - Codebar is a non-profit initiative that facilitates the growth of a diverse tech community by running regular programming workshops.
+- [Code Liberation](http://codeliberation.org/) - Code Liberation catalyzes the creation of digital games and creative technologies by women, nonbinary, femme, and girl-identifying people to diversify STEAM fields.
 - [Diversity Charter](http://diversitycharter.org/) - Charter to show that you care about diversity.
 - [Django Girls](https://djangogirls.org/) - Non-profit organization and a community that empowers and helps women to organize programming workshops.
 - [FrameShift Consulting](https://frameshiftconsulting.com/) - FrameShift open sources their fantastic Ally Skills Workshop, Conference incident response materials and many other resources allowing to scale creating welcoming, inclusive, diverse cultures.